rails/rails/guides/source/active_record_basics.md

 Active Record uses naming conventions for the columns in database tables, depending on the purpose of these columns.

 * *Foreign keys* - These fields should be named following the pattern `singularized_table_name_id` (e.g., `item_id`, `order_id`).
 These are the fields that Active Record will look for when you create associations between your models.
 * *Primary keys* - By default, Active Record will use an integer column named `id` as the table's primary key.
-When using "Rails Migrations":migrations.html to create your tables, this column will be automatically created.
+When using [Rails Migrations](migrations.html) to create your tables, this column will be automatically created.

 There are also some optional column names that will create additional features to Active Record instances: